 The whole school SENDCo is Ms Sarah Dennis who manages and coordinates all aspects of Special Educational Needs and Disabilities at GPS.
 Ms Dennis is based in the Learning Support Room on floor 3.
 Since the addition of the nursery in 2022 we have a SENDCo for EYFS, Miss Bella Halbert.
-Miss Halbert works with alongside staff in the nursery and reception classes as well as SLT and especially the Head of Nursery and EYFS.
-From January 2024 Mrs Millie Kalisher will work alongside Ms Sarah Dennis and Miss Bella Halbert as the Pre Prep SENDCo on Thursdays as the pre prep SENDCo.
+Miss Halbert works with staff in the nursery and Reception classes as well as SLT and especially the Head of Nursery and EYFS.
+Mrs Camilla Kalisher works alongside Ms Sarah Dennis and Miss Bella Halbert as the Pre Prep SENDCo.

 All SENDCos oversee the assessment of the needs of children with SEND and plan appropriate support and interventions to support their needs.
 They will organise and liaise with a range of external professionals and outside agencies and ensure that the advice and planned strategies recommended by the professionals is disseminated through the Pupil Profile.
-They will write Pupil Summaries and Personalised Leaning Plans, all of which feed into the better understanding of the individual pupil and helps the class teachers with differentiation.
+They will write Pupil Summaries and Personalised Leaning Plans (PLP), all of which feed into the better understanding of the individual pupil and helps the class teachers with differentiation.
 The SENDCos work collaboratively with the whole school SENDCo, EYFS SENDCo, other teachers, parents, and external agencies.